ARM-software/SDS-Framework/documentation/theory.md

 ![image](./images/SDS-Metainfo.png)

-The binary data that are coming form this sensors are stored in data files with the following file format: `<sensor-name>.<file-index>.sds`.
+The binary data that are coming form these sensors are stored in data files with the following file format: `<sensor-name>.<file-index>.sds`.
 In this example the files names could be:

 ```yml
    sensorX.0.sds   # capture 0